-Bring engineering skills to life with this fun engineering activity for kids with this build a monster activity for kids!
+Bring engineering skills to life with this fun engineering activity for kids with this create your own monster activity for kids!

 Engineering has never been so fun!

-STEM activities are one of our favorite ways to learn at Schooling a Monkey.
+STEM activities are one of our favorite ways to learn!.
 No matter the occasion, we like to celebrate with science, technology, engineering, or math activities.

 This Halloween, we decided to design a monster craft for a fun engineering activity.